wtsi-npg/irods-metadata/access_control.md

 ## Troubleshooting

+If you cannot access your data, and your username is not explicitly listed in the "data access group" details, you should confirm if you are a member of one of the Unix groups in the data access group associated with the study.
+To find out if you are a member of a Unix group you can use the following command to display all Unix groups associated with your username: `groups <username>`.
+Note that Unix groups need to match exactly, for example team999 in UNIX is not equivalent to t999.

+If the above command returns the prompt `no such user`, you should confirm you are checking the correct username.

+If there are no Unix groups listed in a sequencing study's data access group, the access should be open to all iRODS users.

+If the access is open or your user should be allowed you should check for a corresponding iRODS account.

+This can be achieved using the following command with your username:
+`iquest --no-page -z seq "group member: %s" "select USER_NAME where USER_GROUP_NAME = 'public'" | grep <username>`.
+This will search the public group for your username, as you are automatically added to the public group when your iRODS account is created.
+If it finds your username it will return with the output `group member <username>`, confirming that you have an iRODS account.
+If you yourself do not have an iRODS account (and so no configuration to use it) there will be an error e.g.
+`ERROR: _rcConnect: setRhostInfo error, IRODS_HOST is probably not set correctly`

+You will also receive an error if you do have an iRODS account but are not logged in to iRODS.
+Use `iinit` to login.

+If you have an iRODS account but are testing for another account and the above command has no output then there is no iRODS account corresponding to that other account.

-If you have no iRODS account, or your username is not explicitly listed and you are not a member of the Unix groups listed, then in order to gain access you will need to:
+If you do not have an iRODS account, or your username is not explicitly listed and you are not a member of the Unix groups listed in the study details, then in order to gain access you will need to:
-- ensure you have an iRODS account.
-Email servicedesk@sanger.ac.uk to request one if required.
+- Email servicedesk@sanger.ac.uk to request an iRODS account if required

 and either:
-- request your addition to one of the Unix groups listed: email servicedesk@sanger.ac.uk (ideally CC'ing the relevant person responsible for the group membership), or
+- request your addition to one of the Unix groups listed in the study's data access group: email servicedesk@sanger.ac.uk (ideally CC'ing the relevant person responsible for the Unix group membership), or
 - request the relevant [SSR](https://fred.wellcomegenomecampus.org/page/5317?SearchId=2458147)
 to amend the "data access group" to include your username or a relevant Unix group of which you are a member (ideally CC'ing the relevant person responsible for the data access for the study, e.g. the PI).
-Note that UNIX groups need to match exactly, for example team999 in UNIX is not equivalent to t999.